home-assistant/home-assistant.io/source/_components/camera.generic.markdown

   default: image/jpeg
   type: string
 framerate:
-  description: The number of frames-per-second (FPS) of the stream (setting this too high may cause too much traffic on the network or be heavy on the camera).
+  description: The number of frames-per-second (FPS) of the stream.
+Can cause heavy traffic on the network and/or heavy load  on the camera.
   required: false
   type: integer
 verify_ssl:
-  description: True/false value.
-Enable or disable SSL certificate verification.
+  description: Enable or disable SSL certificate verification.
   required: false
   default: true
   type: boolean